 Natural ventilation - Try to learn from the old ways of keeping buildings cool, like WindCatchers.

 CFLs - Use Compact Fluorescent Light bulbs (CFLs) inside.
 CFLs use 75% less energy and produce 75% less heat than incandescent light bulbs which will save you money as well on cooling.
+Also consider now LED lights as they are often cheaper and easier to retrofit.

 Showers - Turn on the exhaust fan in your bathroom when taking a hot shower, as this removes much of the humid air produced by the shower.
 This works because humidity makes it feel warmer.